 Dan Jian

-Dan Jian’s drawings are meditations on the act of looking.
-Her works remind us that our stories are constantly evolving.
-In The Bow Whispers to the Arrow, time and material collide… Read More »
+Dan Jian’s drawings are meditations on the act of looking; her work reminds us that our stories are constantly evolving.
+In The Bow Whispers to the Arrow, motifs, scenes, and… Read More »

 Compartments of Desire features new work that explores sexuality, fetishism, power, and, naturally, desire.
 Using a variety of media, Wendt challenges our notions of gender and taxonomy, in work that… Read More »